hannesgregor/Profit-calculator/README.md

 # Portfolio Profitability Calculator

-This Go project simulates a portfolio with buy, sell, and calculates the overall profitability, taking transaction fees into account.
+This project simulates a portfolio with buy, sell, dividends and calculates the overall profitability, taking transaction fees into account.

 ## Requirements